Antunovac, Osijek-Baranja County

 Antunovac (Antalfalu; Antonsfeld) is a municipality in Osijek-Baranja County, Croatia.
-There are 3,703 inhabitants, 96% of which are Croats (2011 census).
+At the 2011 census, there were 3,703 inhabitants, 96% of them Croats.
 The municipality consists of two villages: Antunovac (2,181 inhabitants) and Ivanovac (1,522 inhabitants).
-Antunovac is underdeveloped municipality which is statistically classified as the First Category Area of Special State Concern by the Government of Croatia.
+Antunovac is an underdeveloped municipality which is statistically classified as part of the First Category Area of Special State Concern by the Government of Croatia.